Welcome to The Sunday Letters Journal

 What Sunday Letters is about

-In The Sunday Letters Journal, I write about life, work, and the pursuit of happiness.
+In The Sunday Letters Journal, I write about life & work, the future of work, and leadership.
 I pursue answers to the question of how we may work free from the burden of hierarchical and financial constraints and finally command our own work.
-Because let’s face it…not many of us work free.
+Because not many of us work free.
 Even those of us who are self-employed often find ourselves bound to one or another animate or inanimate master.
-We are, in that sense, enslaved by capitalist systems - a merry-go-round from which we cannot escape.
+We are, in that sense, enslaved by our own capitalist systems - a merry-go-round from which we cannot escape.

 So I’m looking for a better way.
-A better way to live both in and out of that thing we call work, and perhaps in the process, find the fulfilment and happiness we’re looking for.
-I don’t believe that’s a naive proposal, and I don’t believe it’s an unachievable goal.
+A better way to live both in and out of that thing we call work, and perhaps in the process, find the fulfilment and happiness we’re looking for and live in harmony with the planet rather than its adversary.
+I don’t believe it’s an unachievable goal.

 What’s on the table for supporters?